clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

       Apply for public IP

-   After clicking the application, the prompt bar will pop up, read it carefully and click the :guilabel:`继续申请公网IP` (Continue to apply for public IP) button.
+   After clicking the apply button, a dialog will pop up, read it carefully and click the :guilabel:`继续申请公网IP` (Continue to apply for public IP) button.

    .. figure:: /_figures/qingcloud/QingCloud-11.png
       :scale: 50 %
-      :alt: Confirmation in the prompt bar
+      :alt: Confirmation dialog

-      Confirmation in the prompt bar
+      Confirmation dialog

 #.
-On the application for public network IP page, confirm and fill in the
+On the public network IP application page, confirm and fill in the
-   relevant information, including the charging mode and bandwidth limit (the flow rate mode is used in this tutorial and the 2Mbps bandwidth limit is set).
-After confirming that it is correct, click :guilabel:`提交` (Submit) button.
+   relevant information, including the charging mode and bandwidth upper limit (the charge-by-bandwidth mode is used in this tutorial and the 2Mbps bandwidth limit is set).
+After confirming that they are correct, click :guilabel:`提交` (Submit) button.

    .. figure:: /_figures/qingcloud/QingCloud-12.png
       :scale: 50 %